Pulmonary aspergilloma

 - Surgery to remove the aspergilloma

-- Procedure that inserts material into the blood vessels to stop the bleeding (embolization)
+- A procedure that inserts material into the blood vessels to stop the bleeding (embolization)

 Outlook (Prognosis)

-The outcome can be good in many people.
+The outcome can be good for many people.
 However, it depends on the severity of the condition and your overall health.

 Surgery may be very successful in some cases, but it is complex and can have a high risk of serious complications.